Mahakala: a Python-based Modular Ray-tracing and Radiative Transfer Algorithm for Curved Space-times: Synthetic Images of GRMHD Simulations

 where $u^0 = \gamma / \alpha$, $u^i = u'^{i} - \beta^{i} \gamma / \alpha$, $\alpha = ( - g^{00})^{-1/2}$ is the lapse, $\beta^{i} = \alpha^2g^{0i}$ is the shift, and

 is the Lorentz factor in the normal frame.
 We denote the contravariant components of the fluid velocity in the coordinate frame as $u^{\mu}$ throughout.
-We interpolate the primitive variables rather than $u^{\mu}$ and $b^{\mu}$ to ensure that $u_{\mu}u^{\mu} = -1$ and $u_{\mu}b^{\mu} = 0$ along the geodesic trajectories.
+We interpolate the primitive variables rather than $u^{\mu}$ and $b^{\mu}$ to ensure that $u_{\mu}u^{\mu} = -1$ and $u_{\mu}b^{\mu} = 0$.